openshift-eng/openshift-goimports/README.md

 Flags:
-  -h, --help                             help for openshift-goimports -i, --intermediates string             Space-separated list of names of go modules to put between openshift and module to organize.
-Example: github.com/thirdy/one thirdy.io/two (optional)
+  -h, --help                             help for openshift-goimports -i, --intermediate stringArray         Names of go modules to put between openshift and module to organize.
+Example usage: -i github.com/thirdy/one -i thirdy.io/two
   -l, --list                             List files whose imports are not sorted without making changes -m, --module string                    The name of the go module.
 Example: github.com/example-org/example-repo (optional) -p, --path string                      The path to the go module to organize.
 Defaults to the current directory. (default ".") (optional)